-to Receive 2013 Father Drinan Award
+2015 Father Drinan Award

-The ABA Section of Individual Rights and Responsibilities (IRR) is proud to announce that former Section Chair Stephen F. Hanlon will receive the 2013 Robert F. Drinan Award for Distinguished Service to the Section.
+The Section is proud to announce that Section Delegate and former Section Chair Walter H. White Jr. will receive the 2015 Robert F. Drinan Award for Distinguished Service.